Swayam-Patel-un/SOC-24-Algorithmic-Number-Theory-and-Algebra-/README.md

 # SOC-24-Algorithmic-Number-Theory-and-Algebra-
+This is my SOC project under WnCC and mentor Nilabha Saha on the topic Algorithmic-Number-Theory-and-Algebra, which is implemented from the book A Computation Introduction to Number theory and Algebra by Victor Shoup.

-A python file that contains various functions for Number theory and Algebra
+The python file contains the functions:

 ### Fuctions till now: